RENCI-NRIG/certbot-nginx-docker/README.md

 ![Screen Shot 2019-07-10 at 10 01 02 AM](https://user-images.githubusercontent.com/5332509/61080925-161f2b80-a3f4-11e9-9e8b-51022503eccc.png)

+**NOTE**: All included scripts are runnable by non-sudo users (assuming the user is in the `docker` group).
+The generated output files will however be owned by the `root` user, and as such would require `sudo` level rights to move or manipulate.

 ## TL;DR

-Assumes that Docker is installed, and that you have `sudo` rights on the machine you wish to install certificates on.
+Assumes that Docker is installed, and that you have `sudo` rights on the machine you wish to install certificate on.

-### Initialize
+### Generate initial certificate

 Update the `.env` file, then run: